 That felt great!
 And now, what benefits can we expect to achieve by giving thanks?
 Here is a list of some of the best benefits of gratitude.

-Regardless of if you live longer or not, wouldn’t it be nice to live in a world full of gratitude rather than one void of it?
+Regardless of how long you live, wouldn’t it be nice to live in a world full of gratitude rather than one void of it?
 I imagine that such a world would be a magical place where anything is possible.
-Here is a video which has a similar meaning and which is sure to brighten your day :)
+Here is a video that has a similar meaning and which is sure to brighten your day :)

-Not only would the world be more dull and depressing if there were no expressions of gratitude, people who don’t give thanks are more likely to be complainers and to see things more negatively.
+The world would be more dull and depressing if there were no expressions of gratitude.
+People who don’t give thanks are more likely to be complainers and see things more negatively.

-We have all said, “I would be happy if…” That blank can be filled-in with “I had the new iPhone,” “I were a bit older/younger,” “I knew then what I knew today,” so on and so forth.
-The fact of the matter is that we people are always striving for the next rung on the ladder.
+We have all said, “I would be happy if…” That blank can be filled in with “I had the new iPhone,” “I was a bit older/younger,” “I knew then what I know today,” so on and so forth.
+The matter is that people are always striving for the next rung on the ladder.
 That is not a bad thing.
 That is what drives us forward and keeps us fighting for a better tomorrow.

 Further reading: The Secret To All My Success

 Imagine telling someone that you are thankful for them or for something they did.
 What would their response be?
 Would they frown at you and shrug their shoulders?
-Or would they smile, say “thank you” and possibly give you a hug?
-When we give thanks to others, we create joy which is shared by all involved, especially you.
+Or would they smile, say “thank you,” and possibly hug you?
+When we give thanks to others, we create joy, shared by all involved, even yourself.

 I bet you already have tons to be thankful for.
-But I also bet you haven’t thought about gratitude in a conscious way for a while.
+But I also bet you haven’t thought about gratitude consciously for a while.
 So how about now?
-I challenge you to write 100 things that you are thankful for.
+I challenge you to write 100 things for which you are thankful.
 If you use this list as a guide, I am confident you will quickly discover that 100 is far too short of a list!

 So how did it go?
 How do you feel now?
-Can you turn this list into action by telling anyone, or even things on this list that you are thankful for them?
+Can you turn this list into action by telling anyone, or even things on this list, that you are thankful for them?
 Try it.
-Tell that friend how thankful you are.
+Tell that friend how grateful you are.
 Tell your phone how thankful you are.
-And if you are really adventurous, leave a comment below to let the world know something you are thankful for!
+And if you are adventurous, leave a comment below to let the world know something you are thankful for!